-The UArctic Rectors' Forums are for the leaders of the University of the Arctic's Higher Education Institution members, and provide a unique opportunity for the heads of these institutions to participate in a common dialogue focused on topics of special relevance.
+UArctic Rectors' Forums provide unique opportunities for leaders of the UArctic's Higher Education Institution members to participate in common dialogue and focus on topics of special relevance.

-Institution leaders are photographed below in Aberdeen in August 2017 (Rectors, Chancellors, Presidents, Provosts, Vice-Rectors, Vice-Chancellors, Vice-Presidents, Vice-Provosts, etc.) participated as formal delegates in the Rectors’ Forum.
-Several brought along experts, specialist advisors and/or support staff as part of their delegation along with Student Forum delegates.
+Principal Sir Ian Diamond photographed below, with Rectors' Forum delegates in August 2017, when Institution leaders, Rectors, Chancellors, Presidents, Provosts, Vice-Rectors, Vice-Chancellors, Vice-Presidents, Vice-Provosts and formal delegates participated in the Aberdeen Rectors’ Forum.
+Along with experts, specialist advisors and/or support staff including Student Forum delegates.

-Hosted by Aberdeen University, Scotland, the 11th UArctic Rectors' Forum was held in conjunction with the inaugural UArctic Research Analytics Institute Meeting.
-Immediately followed by the International Conference: Conversations from the North.
+Hosted by Aberdeen University, Scotland.
+The 11th UArctic Rectors' Forum was held in conjunction with the inaugural UArctic Research Analytics Institute Meeting.
+Immediately followed by an International Conference: Conversations from the North.

-The Rectors' Forum concluded with a discussion session between the students and rectors, where the Student Forum presented their own Declaration to the assembled participants.
+The Rectors' Forum concluded with a discussion session between the rectors and Student Forum delegates who presented their own Declaration to the assembled participants.
+Available here shortly.

-The Rectors' Forum Declaration highlights many issues that were raised during the meetings and the main challenges facing universities, research and higher education in the North today.
-The meeting also highlights the value of partnerships between institutions in the "near North" with those in the Circumpolar North within the UArctic network.
+The Rectors' Forum Declaration highlighted many issues raised during the meetings.
+In particular, the main challenges facing universities, research and higher education in the North today.
+Including the value of partnerships between institutions in the "near North" with those in the Circumpolar North within the UArctic network.